De' Longhi: Merger and acquisitions

 Its acquisition of the British appliance maker Kenwood for £45.9 million (about $66.7 million) in 2001 gave it access to Kenwood's Chinese factory.
 As a result, many of De'Longhi's products are now imported from China, while design and engineering remain largely in Italy.

 Acquisition of a majority stake in RC Group, a leading player in datacenter cooling, in 2006 has strengthened its presence in the HVACR market.

 In all, the company operates 13 production facilities and 30 international subsidiaries that support sales to 75 countries worldwide.
 International sales account for nearly 75 percent of the group's total revenues, which topped €1.63 billion in 2010.

-On 2 January 2012 the DeLclima group was set up as a demerger from De'Longhi.
+In January 2012 the DeLclima group was set up as a demerger from De'Longhi.

-On 16 April 2012, De'Longhi bought perpetual rights to manufacture Braun branded products from Procter & Gamble in the small appliance segment.
+In April 2012, De'Longhi bought perpetual rights to manufacture Braun branded products from Procter & Gamble in the small appliance segment.
 Procter & Gamble will continue to own the Braun brand. €50 million was paid immediately and €90 million will be paid over the next 15 years.

 In 2018, India-based Orient Electric partnered with De'Longhi to market small kitchen appliances in India.

-In November 2020, De'Longhi announced the acquisition of Capital Brands, which specialized in mixers for 420 million euros.
+In November 2020, De'Longhi announced the acquisition of Capital Brands, which specialized in mixers, for 420 million euros.